Marand-Lab/Marand-Lab.github.io/research.md

 ## Single-cell genomics for decoding development

 <p align="justify">
 A major goal of developmental biology is elucidating how morphological and developmental variation arises within a species.
-Accumulating evidence from Genome-wide Association Studies implicates genetic variation within cis-regulatory elements as a significant source affecting phenotypic traits.
+Accumulating evidence from Genome-wide Association Studies implicates genetic variation within *cis*-regulatory elements as a significant source affecting phenotypic traits.
 Current paradigms suggest that regulatory variation may affect chromatin structure and transcription factor binding that result in altered patterns of transcription that encourage phenotypic evolution.
-Results from the lab indicate significant enrichment of phenotype-associated genetic variants within cell-type-specific cis-regulatory elements, suggesting that trait-associated variation are affecting transcriptional regulation in specific cellular contexts.
+Results from the lab indicate significant enrichment of phenotype-associated genetic variants within cell-type-specific *cis*-regulatory elements, suggesting that trait-associated variation are affecting transcriptional regulation in specific cellular contexts.
 </p>

 <p align="justify">